jtmb/cloudflare-ip-checker/readme.md

 - Automatic identification of changes in forward-facing IP, facilitating the prompt update of A records with the new IP address.
 - User-friendly customization achieved through a concise set of environment variables.
 - Integration with Discord for simple alert notifications.
+- <b>Fast</b> - request time on average is less than a second.
+- <b>Space Efficient</b> - Alpine Container keeps the image size bellow 20 megabytes.
+- <b>Scaleable</b> - Built with scale in mind, docker swarm compatiable.

 ## Prerequisites